DuangZhu/MAexp/README.md

 ### Larger swarm

-MAexp can also accommodate a large number of robots as long as `communication` and `action generation strategies` are properly adjusted for enhanced efficiency.
+MAexp can also accommodate a large number of robots, provided that `communication` and `action generation strategies` are properly adjusted to avoid `CUDA out-of-memory` errors.

 ### Citation